Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 It costs a lot more to acquire and convert a new customer than it does to retain a current customer.
 One study found that it was five times as costly and a McKinsey and Co. study found that word of mouth was the driving factor in 20-50% of B2B purchase decisions.
 So it pays to invest time in measuring and responding to customer attitudes about your brand.

-Having worked as an account manager at a few digital agencies, I know that ‘willingness to refer us to prospective clients’ is the number one CX metric.
+Having worked as an account manager at a few digital agencies, I know that ‘willingness to refer us to prospective clients’ is the most important of all CX KPIs.
 If, after working with your agency for months or even years, a client isn’t willing — actually, eager — to recommend your agency to other clients, you’ve wasted a lot of time and effort.
 What’s more, these clients’ negative or neutral comments are likely lowering your referrals (and also your New Customer Value).

 Some clients, when I mention the importance of tracking this metric, say ‘Um...
 I can’t get that.’
 Well, to this I say, ‘you need to try harder to find a way to,’ because referral specifics are a crucial measurement of your customer experience.

-Here are some ideas on how to get this referral data:
+Here are some ideas on how to get this referral CX metrics:

 - For customers who give you an NPS of seven or higher, start tracking their social shares and other comments tied to their account (or email address).